klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 }
 ```

 During deserialization, cryo would redefine the `toString()` function, via `__proto__` accessor.
-If later on the application try calling the `toString()` method of the deserialized object, the RCE function would be called instead.
+If later on the application tried calling the `toString()` method of the deserialized object, the RCE function would be called instead.
-Of course, we can redefine whatever object method we like, `toString` is just an example.
+Of course, any object method may be overwritten, `toString` is just an example.

-#### Generate payloads dynamically
+#### Generate payloads dynamically: deser-node

-As we've seen how the process works, it's time to create our payloads.
-I order to do that, the following script, named **desert-node**, can be used to generate different payloads for the libraries we've just seen.
-The tool can be also downloaded [here](https://github.com/klezVirus/deser-node).
+As for other languages, it would be handy to have a tool to automatically generate suitable payloads.
+In order to do that, the following script was created, named **desert-node**.
+The tool can be used to generate different payloads for the libraries prensented in this article.
+An updated version of the tool can also be downloaded [here](https://github.com/klezVirus/deser-node).

 ```js
 /**